mathieu-benoit/dot-net-on-azure-function-app/README.md

 Here are the DevOps practices highlighted within this CI pipeline:
 - CI/Build triggered at each commit on the master branch
 - Compile the .NET library
-- Unit tests the .NET method
+- Run Unit tests of the .NET method
 - Infrastructure as Code with the ARM Templates and the PowerShell scripts
-- ARM Templates validation
+- Run ARM Templates validation
 - Expose artifacts to be used then by the CD pipeline (.NET library, ARM Templates, PowerShell scripts and Integration tests dlls)
 - Create a bug work item on build failure (assign to requestor)